lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Simple models for sentiment analysis of text run trivially on CPU.
 The Whisper speech-to-text model can also run quite well that way.
 If you have a GPU you can do a lot more with models like Stable Diffusion and some LLMs that have been ported.
 Recently, Llama 2 became available as well as Mistral.
 The Bumblebee abstraction level makes it trivial to use in your app.

+The challenge with ML is orchestration.
 While Python leans on C++ libraries like Ray for multi-node orchestration of GPU hardware.
 In the end it actually implements something like the Actor model.
 Nx already has that.
 Erlang made it easy.
 Every ML/AI venture is also trying to ensure efficient batching of GPU loads.
 Nx already does it.

 So you have a tool that can efficiently use multiple nodes with multiple GPUs and apply batching to maximise utilization.
 Out of the box.

 Most data shops use code notebooks to develop their stuff but they barely reproduce, can't be shipped and are severely limited.
 Elixir has Livebook which is fully collaborative, text-based, straightforward and actually useful beyond data.
 Many devs use it for operations scripting, running it against their production nodes.
-And you can use it to ship applications.
+And you can use it to ship small multiplayer applications.
 And with immutability you get almost perfect reproducability.
+It eliminates accidental global state.

 Bumblebee and Nx are not just ways to run some Python code that runs your ML models for you.
 They are an ambitious stab at the weakest part of the stack and it has already enabled a ton of practical use.
 It slots right into the toolset.
 And the ecosystem is growing around it.